Seeing Perfection

 The subject of choice, in tandem with a divine destiny, can help us rationalise all experiential reality as perfection.
 Simply stated, Divinity does not make mistakes.
 If we accept each life will follow a preordained path, then possibly we can exercise a little compassion when faced with the many, uncomfortable, choices made by our dear brethren.

 When we embrace nagual living we find in our heart both fertilizer and space for compassion to grow.
-Often, I call the nagual my seat on the bus.
+Often, I call the nagual experience 'My seat on the bus.'
 Our world, in my view, is an endless dance of dualistic energy.
 Whereby, when holding firmly to the nagual perspective, reality must embrace all aspects of duality for it to unfold.
 All manifest reality is therefore seen as a function of divinity.
-Logic would suggest all reality must be loved unconditionally.
+Logic would then suggest all reality must be loved unconditionally.
 Perhaps this lesson bears the greatest fruit in allowing us to love the one we judge most harshly, the self.

 Looking at reality, I cannot help but feel each seat on the bus is sacred each choice divine, each action a tremendously beautiful dance of contrasting energy.